Liberty Tunnel: Proposed alternatives

 Prior to the construction of the Liberty Tunnels, many other projects were proposed.
 One plan, from engineer W. M. Donley, did not involve constructing tunnels, but called for a deep cut through the mountain.
 This would eliminate the need for a tunnel, but the pitch was rejected.
 Many residents wanted tunnels to be built in Shalerville.
 Later in 1959, the Fort Pitt Tunnels were constructed very near this proposed area.
 Similarly, other residents wanted tunnels to be built in a valley behind Mt.
 Washington that led to Dormont and Mt.
 Lebanon.
 They would follow a low line to exit at Saw Mill Run.
 This was known as the Bell Tavern plan, which was modified to create the Liberty Tunnels.
 The final plan for the tunnels shared the southern Bell Tavern portal, but followed a higher line to emerge on the north face of Mt.
 Washington.
 This plan required the construction of a new bridge, which was to become the Liberty Bridge.

 Construction

 Booth and Flinn, Ltd. were awarded the contract to build the new tunnels in January 1919, and construction began shortly thereafter.
 On May 11, 1922, the boring of the tunnels was complete and in January 1924, the $6 million ($ in present dollars) Liberty Tunnels were opened to traffic.
-However, the tunnels were not yet complete and lacked a major component necessary to the project: ventilation.
+However, the tunnels were not yet complete and still lacked ventilation.